eigerco/polka-storage/docs/src/architecture/polka-storage-provider-server.md

 The user is first required to propose a deal, which once accepted by the storage provider (signaled by the return of a CID) allows the user to submit a file
 (using `curl` for example) to the server; finally the user can then publish a signed deal to the storage provider.
 For more details, see the [File Upload Demo](../getting-started/demo-file-store.md).

-The responsibility then falls on to the storage provider to seal, publish and activate the deal on the Polka Storage parachain.
+The responsibility then falls on the storage provider to seal, publish and activate the deal on the Polka Storage parachain.

 ## JSON-RPC API